 5. Gas Insert

 In my opinion, wood heat is probably the warmest heat available.
 However, you can place a gas log insert into your fireplace and heat your home with gas.
-We did this for one winter and considering our home had basically no insulation, it felt great.
+We did this for one winter and considering our home had no insulation, it felt great.

 Well, there you have it guys.
 Those are all of the benefits of heating your home with wood this winter.
-Plus, a few other options for heating your home without using a ton of electricity.
+Plus, a few other options for heating your home without using a lot of electricity.

 So go ahead and think it over.
 If you decide to go with one of these options, I’m sure your bank account will thank you.
 Yes, it takes a little investment to get going, but in my opinion, it is money well spent.
 It was for us, at least.